Listen to the Podcast

 Those are some of the key points if you’re trading stocks regarding the VIX.
 Now, what about if you’re trading options or you’re looking to trade options?
 Well, here in this example, when we’re trading options, we want to be a net seller of options.
 And typically when you sell options, you want higher prices, just like when you sell anything.
 If I’m selling a pair of shoes, I want to sell them for as much as possible.

 Here option prices are dictated in part by the volatility, so the more volatile things are, the more I can sell these option premiums for.

-The green line here, if you’re looking at the video, the green line refers to the line at expiration, so right away we wouldn’t make $220.
-And the white like is the current today’s line, profit line.
+The green line here, if you’re looking at the video, the green line refers to the line at expiration.
+So right away we wouldn’t make $220.
+And the white line is the current today’s line, profit line.

 As time moves forward, this white line slowly gets closer to the green line, due to the decay, the theta decay, and that’s what allows me to collect my premium, and at expiration, I would make my $220.

 How does the VIX play a role in options?

 How does the VIX play a role in this?
 Well, right now, with the VIX being right around 19-20 points, when it was at 22 earlier this week, I probably could’ve sold this same position, this vertical, for probably approximately $260.
 Maybe even higher.
 Perhaps around $270-$280 so I could’ve made $280 per contract, of course, if I made two contracts, it’d be $560, let’s stick to one deal to make it easier.
 With one contract, they could’ve made probably $280 if I sold it with a high VIX.